soares-santos/PostProcessing/sbREADME.txt

 FAKES: /data/des41.b/data/rbutler/10_19_2016/fake_list_dp107_sorted_uniq.tab
 CANDIDATES: /data/des41.a/data/marcelle/G184098/analyze/107/output/candidates_table_real.txt

-4) ccds: This will generally be 'all', but in special cases can be changed.
+4) ccds: This is currently used only to direct the ds9regions.py code.
+This will generally be 'all', but in special cases can be changed.
 In these cases, you can specify an array of candidates that is formatted in the same way as the expnums array in the first line of the file.

 -----
 RUNNING THE CODE